pceslayer/bulkGDIshrink/README.md

 Known Issues:

+Shrunk images do not work with the USB-GDROM ODE by 3DO Renovation

-Currently only works porperly in the root of a drive.
+Currently only works properly in the root of a drive.
 Requires Python 2.7